kimuori/TwoNotes/README.md

 `NoteFolder` class works as a collection class for the note class.
 This class will instantiate a new arraylist that serves a collection for notes.

+`NoteAbstract` is an abstract class that has a concrete method to implement the Note class.

-`Organizable` class works as the interface that is implemented by the note and notefolder class.
+`Organizable` class works as the interface that is implemented by the Note and NoteFolder class.
 This class will serve as a place where we can create more methods that needs to be implemented by the notes and the note folders classes.

-#### _User_ Package:
-`Admin` class serves to have more access to data compared to the customer.
-We plan to implement a database.
-The difference between customer and admin will be the amount of access to the database with the admin obviously having more access.
-This class can also be instantiated with the word new.

-`Customer` class serves as our main, average user class.
-This class can also be instantiated by the word new.

-`User` class serves as our abstract class that can instantiate an new user.
-A new user needs to have certain information given that both an admin and customer will need.
-This data will be stored within our database.
-This class also holds getter/setters that will be needed in our code going forward, especially needed for the implementation of our database.

 ## Installation